SiyuLiu0329/uq-hpc-guide2022/index.md

 Do you accept the license terms? [yes|no]
 [no] >>> yes
 ```
 Press "ENTER" to use `conda`'s preferred default location.
-All the `conda` binary will be stored here:
+All the `conda` binaries will be stored here:
 ```
 Miniconda3 will now be installed into this location:
 /home/Staff/[user_name]/miniconda3